In an Antique Land: Reception

-In an Antique Land received favourable reception upon release.
-Lal described the book as establishing Ghosh as “one of the most gifted and nuanced writers anywhere in the world today”, characterising the work as a noble enterprise to give a name to the anonymous, while also being a commentary on how history may swallow individuals arbitrarily.
+In an Antique Land received favorable reception upon release.
+Lal described the book as establishing Ghosh as “one of the most gifted and nuanced writers anywhere in the world today”, characterizing the work as a noble enterprise to give a name to the anonymous, while also being a commentary on how history may swallow individuals arbitrarily.
 Clifford calls it "poignant, tragic, and sometimes hilarious", and that it "makes space for a counter-history of modernity", claiming it is a complex, well-written book with the question of cultural coexistence at its core.

 However, Majeed launches a stern critique of Ghosh's political accomplishments in the book, describing it as failing to find solutions to the problems it presents with the modern identity, seemingly failing at reconciling his own identity.
 He also describes Ghosh's persona in the book as seemingly separate and standoffish from the people he is studying, and argues that the style of the book - which often has extended descriptions where Ghosh's presence is unfelt - only reinforces his separation from his surroundings.
 Srivastava specifically attacks this description of Ghosh as standoffish, instead claiming that Ghosh is seeking to open a dialogue with the villagers despite their differences.